 The radiomic model from the union of the liver parenchyma and tumor with feature selection enabled achieved a C-index (95% CI) of 0.68 (0.62 – 0.74).
-The radiomic model utilizing the tumor volume only or liver parenchyma only performed within the same confidence interval range as well.
+Utilizing tumor or liver parenchyma volumes only performed within the same confidence interval range as well.
 This suggests that both the liver parenchyma and tumor contain textural features predictive of local control.
-As the radiomic features are computed as a single point-data value for the volume, it is difficult to localize the exact regions of abnormal texture.
-Thus, the features detected indicate an aggregate textural characteristic that contains distinctive information to differentiate local control.
-Future studies that isolate patches of the liver can be conducted to localize regions with abnormal radiomic values.
+As the radiomic features are computed as a single point-data aggregate characteristic value for the volume, it is difficult to localize the exact regions of abnormal texture Future studies that isolate patches of the liver can be conducted to localize regions with abnormal radiomic values.

-An RSF model trained from treatment data resulted in a C-index (95% CI) of 0.72 (0.64 – 0.79).
-When combining both treatment and radiomic data, the accuracy is not significantly different, with a C-index (95% CI) of 0.73 (0.64, 0.82).
+Without feature selection, there was a larger variance across the cross-validation folds.
+This is likely due to overfitting as the number of input variables defines the dimensionality in the optimization problem for the machine learning model.
+The optimized solution may be too specific to the training data, resulting in lower testing accuracy.

+Utilizing only clinical data did not result in a statistically significant decrease in accuracy than with radiomics alone.
 In the combined mode, the two most predictive features were similarly maximum dose with a feature importance score (95% CI) of 3.83 (1.05 – 6.62) and NGTDM strength with a feature importance score (95% CI) of 1.90 (0.93 – 2.86).
 Moreover, the feature importance (95% CI) of maximum dose decreased from 10.84 (6.35, 15.34) in the treatment data only model to 3.83 (1.05, 6.62) in the combined model, indicating that the radiomic features contribute to prediction even when treatment data is available.
 There are variables similar to maximum dose, such as dose covering 95% of the planning target volume, that were removed by the feature selection algorithm due to collinearity.
 It should be noted that dosage is increased for tumors that may have shown radioresistance, hence some expert prior knowledge is required for this variable whereas the radiomic features are dependent only on the image.

-The nonrandom accuracy of AI radiomics model suggests that there is predictive textural information within the liver parenchyma and tumor volume that may be investigated further to understand structural changes that affect prognosis.
-This is consistent with Simpson et al. [16], who observed that certain radiomic features were associated with recurrence and are then potentially reflective of tissue abnormalities that create a metastatic or protective environment.

-There are two major implications of this work.
-First, radiomic features potentially provide predictive information related to tumor progression.
-Changes in liver texture visualized on a CT image can be quantified with features associated with progression.
-Although subjective labelling results in inter-observer error in segmentation of the volume of interest, the extraction radiomic features is quantitative and automated compared to manual analysis of texture, reducing variability.
-The regions of interest can be analyzed in future studies, such as with histological analysis, to investigate what changes have occurred in the liver that affect local control.
-For instance, kurtosis measures the weight of the tails in a distribution and if kurtosis is a predictive feature, there may be structural changes associated with local control when a liver has extreme hyperintense and hypointense regions.
-The second major implication is machine learning methods such as an RSF model can perform prediction tasks that have been historically difficult with linear and manual scoring methods.
-This supports the potential for machine learning to be used in the future to aid clinical decision making.